kiwicom/mobile/README.md

 And if you have Xcode already installed - just run `yarn ios`.
 It should open iPhone emulator with our application.
 Similarly for Android (`yarn android`) but you have to open Android emulator first.

+You need to make sure that your android emulator image supports google play store.
+[Look for this symbol](https://stackoverflow.com/questions/38593738/is-google-play-store-supported-in-avd-emulators#answer-43197403)

 ## Testing

 You will usually need only this during development: